brylevkirill/notes/interesting recent papers.md

 [Dual Learning for Machine Translation](http://arxiv.org/abs/1611.00179)
 >	"In the dual-learning mechanism, we use one agent to represent the model for the primal task and the other agent to represent the model for the dual task, then ask them to teach each other through a reinforcement learning process.
 Based on the feedback signals generated during this process (e.g., the language model likelihood of the output of a model, and the reconstruction error of the original sentence after the primal and dual translations), we can iteratively update the two models until convergence (e.g., using the policy gradient methods)."
 >	"The basic idea of dual learning is generally applicable: as long as two tasks are in dual form, we can apply the dual-learning mechanism to simultaneously learn both tasks from unlabeled data using reinforcement learning algorithms.
 Actually, many AI tasks are naturally in dual form, for example, speech recognition versus text to speech, image caption versus image generation, question answering versus question generation (e.g., Jeopardy!), search (matching queries to documents) versus keyword extraction (extracting keywords/queries for documents), so on and so forth."
->
->	"The authors finetune an FR -> EN NMT model using a RL-based dual game.
-1. Pick a French sentence from a monolingual corpus and translate it to EN.
-2. Use an EN language model to get a reward for the translation 3.
-Translate the translation back into FR using an EN -> FR system.
-4. Get a reward based on the consistency between original and reconstructed sentence.
-Training this architecture using Policy Gradient authors can make efficient use of monolingual data and show that a system trained on only 10% of parallel data and finetuned with monolingual data achieves comparable BLUE scores as a system trained on the full set of parallel data."
   - <https://github.com/dennybritz/deeplearning-papernotes/blob/master/notes/dual-learning-mt.md>

 ----